-Logical validation checks are constraints expressed in XSDL and they apply to the logical content of the infoset.
+Logical validation checks are constraints expressed in XSDL and they apply to the logical value of the infoset.
 Hence, parsing must successfully construct the infoset from the representation in order for validation checks to be meaningful.
 This implies that validation errors cannot affect the ability of a DFDL processor to successfully parse or unparse data.

 DFDL processors may provide both validating and non-validating behaviors on either or both of parse and unparse.
 (A DFDL implementation could support validate on parse, but not support it on unparse and still be considered conforming.)